For Staff - Transportation » Type II Certification and Coach/Chaperone Information

 Type II Certification and Coach/Chaperone Information

-In order to transport students in a district vehicle, the district employee must complete the necessary Type II training and submit a copy of their valid First Aid Card and yearly Drivers Abstract to Transportation.
-Once received, Transportation will update the Type II Checklist.
+In order to transport students in a district vehicle, the district employee must complete the necessary Type II training and submit the following to Transportation:

 Type II Required Classes